JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-resource-environment.md

 * **desktop**: [`Locale.getDefault()`](https://developer.android.com/reference/java/util/Locale#getDefault(java.util.Locale.Category))
 * **web**: [`window.navigator.languages`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/languages)

-1. In the common source set, define the expected `LocalAppLocale` object with the `expect` keyword:
+1. In the common source set, define the expected `LocalAppLocale` object with the `expect` keyword.
+   Locales are specified as BCP 47 language tags, such as `es`, `es-ES`, or `zh-Hans`.
+   Set `customAppLocale` to `null` to use the system locale:

     ```kotlin
     var customAppLocale by mutableStateOf<String?>(null)